Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 Do not start with "send five emails."
 Start with the number that has to move.
 The sequence should exist because a specific stage in the revenue engine is underperforming.

-Pick one revenue metric
+Pick one business result

 Booked qualified calls